apache/openwhisk/docs/actions-go.md

 Here a `Makefile` is helpful.
 Check the [examples](https://github.com/apache/incubator-openwhisk-runtime-go/tree/master/examples) for a collection of tested Makefiles.
 The  generated executable is suitable to be deployed in OpenWhisk, so you can do:

-`wsk action create my/action exec.zip --kind go:1.11`
+`wsk action create my-action exec.zip --kind go:1.11`

 You can also use just the `openwhisk/actionloop` as runtime, it is smaller.